EdgarsBralitis/EdgarsBralitis/README.md

 - 👋 Hi, I’m Edgars Brālītis (youtube account: Tubiso).
-A recovering sczizophrenic (this is probably not the right spelling).
+I love to invent new things.
-- 👀 I’m interested in nature, amateur sports, psychology, music, electronics, and all kinds of inventions.
+- 👀 I’m interested in nature, amateur sports, psychology, music, electronics, and food.
-- 🌱 I’m currently learning arduino platform, because I want to make a real world prototype of quizFootball.
-And when some idea have a physical form, it's no more psychotic.
+- 🌱 I’m currently learning electronics, because I want to make a real world prototype of something amazing.
 - 💞️ I’m looking to collaborate on ... everything that makes human life more natural and relaxed.
 - 📫 How to reach me ...
 Find me on facebook.